Nimajjj/TpSecu/README.md

 Benjamin Borello

 If an error occured during database connection please enter new MySQL user credential.
-.env file contains database credential
+Please provide correct sql credential in the .env file